EventRegistry/event-registry-node-js/README.md

 This library contains classes that allow one to easily access the event and article information from Event Registry (http://eventregistry.org).

-Most of the package is quite similar to [https://github.com/EventRegistry/event-registry-python](Event Registry Python)  so for all who are already acquainted with the Python version there shouldn't be any problems with using this package.
+Most of the package is quite similar to [Event Registry Python](https://github.com/EventRegistry/event-registry-python)  so for all who are already acquainted with the Python version there shouldn't be any problems with using this package.

 ### Installation